mbdavid/redmine-tools/README.md

 - **NO** build process - Push to git repository and works
 - ES modules with `importmap` - [check browsers support](https://caniuse.com/?search=importmap)
 - Web Components using [Hybirds](https://hybrids.js.org/#/)
+- Background user-data syncronization into `IndexedDB` using workers
 - ??? for `IndexedDB` wrapper